DavideMassidda/CartPole/README.md

 ![CartPole session](images/playing-session.gif)

-According to the game rules, the play is solved when the total reward of an episode is at least equal to 200.
+The goal of the game is to keep the pole upright for as long as possible.
 At each successful action, the environment recognizes a reward of 1.
 The session closes when the pole falls or a reward of 500 is obtained.

 ## Content of this repository